Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Introduction

 \section{Introduction}

-Identifying the most relevant results to a query is a central problem in web search, hence learning ranking functions has received a lot of attention \citep[e.g.,][]{Burges05,Chu05Gaussian,SoftRank}.
+Identifying the most relevant results to a query is a central problem in web search, hence learning ranking functions has received a lot of attention \citep[e.g.,][]{Joachims-kdd02,Burges05,Chu05Gaussian,SoftRank}.
 One increasingly important goal is to learn from user interactions with search engines, such as clicks.
-We address the task of learning a ranking function that minimizes the likelihood of query abandonment (i.e.~no click).
+We address the task of learning a ranking function that minimizes the likelihood of \emph{query abandonment}: the event that the user does not click on any of the search results for a given query.
 This objective is particularly interesting as query abandonment is a major challenge in today's search engines, and is also sensitive to the diversity and redundancy among documents presented.

-\OMIT{ From a theoretical perspective, Multi-Armed Bandit (MAB) algorithms \citep[e.g. see][]{CesaBL-book} have been shown to optimally solve many online learning problems wherein the algorithm must choose strategies sequentially to optimize the total payoff.
-These algorithms are ideal for settings that admit exploration/exploitation tradeoffs such as sequentially learning a set of relevant results under uncertainty.}

-We consider the Multi-Armed Bandit (MAB) setting \citep[e.g.\!][]{CesaBL-book}, which captures many online learning problems wherein an algorithm chooses sequentially among a fixed set of alternatives (``arms" or ``strategies").
-MAB algorithms are ideal for online settings with exploration/exploitation tradeoffs.
-While most MAB literature corresponds to learning a single best alternative \hlc{2}{(\emph{single-slot} MAB)}, MAB algorithms can also be extended to \hlc{2}{\emph{multiple slots}, e.g.}~to learn a ranking of documents that minimizes query abandonment~\cite{RBA-icml08,Streeter09}.
-However, most MAB algorithms are impractical at web scales.
+We consider the Multi-Armed Bandit (MAB) setting \citep[e.g.\!][]{CesaBL-book}, which captures many online learning problems wherein an algorithm chooses sequentially among a fixed set of alternatives, traditionally called ``arms''.
+In each round an algorithm chooses an arm and collects the corresponding reward.
+Crucially, the algorithm receives limited feedback -- only for the arm it has chosen, which gives rise to the tradeoff between \emph{exploration} (acquiring new information) and \emph{exploitation} (taking advantage of the information available so far).

+While most of the literature on MAB corresponds to learning a single best alternative, MAB algorithms can also be extended to learning a ranking of documents that minimizes query abandonment~\citep{RBA-icml08,Streeter08}.
+In this setting, called \emph{Ranked Bandits}, in each round an algorithm chooses an \emph{ordered list} of $k$ documents from some fixed collection of documents, and receives clicks on some of the chosen documents.
+Crucially, the click probability for a given document may depend on the documents shown above: a user scrolls the list top-down and may leave as soon as she clicked on the first document.
+The goal is to minimize query abandonment.

+\citet{RBA-icml08} and \citet{Streeter08} propose a simple but effective approach: for each position in the ranking there is a separate instance bandit algorithm which is responsible for choosing a document for this position.
+However, the specific algorithms they considered are impractical at WWW scales.